Velocidex/velociraptor-docs/content/docs/gui/vfs/_index.md

 Previously we saw how we can list one directory or fetch one file from the endpoint.
 In many cases it would be convenient to fetch or download entire directories from the endpoint.
-Clicking on the recursively sync directory button begins a recusive directory listing.
+Clicking on the recursively sync directory button begins a recursive directory listing.

 ![Recursive listing](image66.png)